parsonsh/eaoTools/README.md

 * requires OMP database access (i.e. only runs at EAO)

+### investigating-harp.ipynb

+Script to plot up HARP data in python for my paper G0.55-0.85

 ###  obsrep-collate.py

 Script to collate the information produced by the observer report form and produce stats/plots by semester: